Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • cyanosis of the skin;

-• strong allocation of cold sweat;
+• strong cold sweat;

 • increased heart rate up to 150 beats per minute;

-• increase in blood pressure values;
+• increased blood pressure values;

 • dizziness;